Chart Color Schemes

 The level of residential development activity in Caroline Springs is very low in comparison to the average area assessed nationally by AreaSearch

-Caroline Springs has received around 5 dwelling approvals annually over the past five financial years, totalling 26 homes.
-As of FY-26, 2 approvals have been recorded.
-The population has fallen during this period, suggesting new supply has kept pace with demand, offering buyers good choice.
-Developments average $678,000 in construction cost, indicating a focus on the premium market segment.
+Caroline Springs has received approximately five dwelling approvals annually over the past five financial years, totalling 26 homes.
+In FY-26, two approvals have been recorded so far.
+The population has decreased during this period, suggesting that new supply has kept pace with demand, providing good options for buyers.
+Developers are targeting the premium market segment, with an average dwelling value of $678,000.

 Frequently Asked Questions - Development